mrterranova/gifAPI/README.md

 6. Add a form to your page that takes a value from a user input box and adds it to your `topics` array.
 Then make a function call that takes each topic in the array and remakes the buttons on the page.

-7. Deploy your assignment to Github Pages.
+7. Deploy project to Github Pages.

-8. **Rejoice**!
-You just made something really cool.

 - - -
 ### Features Included

-  Features included in my project incorporates a hidden theme.
+  * Features included in my project incorporates a hidden theme.
 The user is invited to discover the theme based on a trail of clues I left behind on the page.
 Once a certain number of terms are found then the screen will change.

-  Mobile Responsive
+  * Mobile Responsive

-  Added a clear button
+  * Added a clear button